thetouchyhermes/cross/README.md

 - all stop orders are implemented as day orders: they expire at the end of the current session (namely at server closure)

+- user logic and market and limit orders work
+- udp work
+- tcp work
+- persistence work
+- stop orders not working
+- price history to be finished
+- to comment
+- to document

 Da consegnare:
 1. Codice sorgente commentato di tutte le classi e test, deve funzionare con javac
 2. Classi con main hanno "Main" nel nome